huditech/lag-metrics/defining-alerts.md

 label: Defining Alerts
 ---

-_event-hub-lag-metrics_, as the name implies, simply publishes metrics.
+_Lag Metrics_, as the name implies, simply publishes metrics.
 You can use regular [Azure Monitor alerts](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview) to be notified when an alert exceeds a certain threshold.